dla-hubs/open-rfc-for-bim/content/rfc/000a-rfc-template.md

 lastmod: 2023-12-26
 tags: ["general"]
 sections: ["Motivation", "Current", "Proposal"]
-summary: This is a minimum tempalte for all new RFCs, duplicate this markdown file (.md) to start writing up your RFC!
+summary: This is a minimum template for all new RFCs, duplicate this markdown file (.md) to start writing up your RFC!
 closed: false
 ---